 The application process was smooth and easy – I applied online and had a phone interview just days later.
 This was conducted half in English and the other half in German.
 After that, I was invited to the German Headquarters in Eschborn for a face-to-face interview, branch visit and assessment centre.
 The face to face interview was again conducted half in English and half in German with the HR Manager Yasemin.

 What I found great through the whole assessment was that I was assured that I wasn’t competing with other candidates.
 The assessors are more concerned whether you would fit in with Enterprise’s culture and ethos, as Enterprise’s Founding Values are key and evident throughout the business.
-The half day branch visit gave me the opportunity to get an insight into the day to day life at the airport branch I was visiting.
+The half-day branch visit gave me the opportunity to get an insight into the day to day life at the airport branch I was visiting.
 It also gave me the opportunity to speak to current employees about their experience and what they liked and disliked about their roles.
 What stood out the most was the fact that every employee I spoke to mentioned how close the team were and how much support they felt they had received.
 I found this particularly reassuring as it was quite daunting moving somewhere where I didn’t know anyone at all.
 The final part of the visit was an interview with the Branch Manager, Felix.
-He gave me chance to ask questions about working in Frankfurt specifically.
+He gave me a chance to ask questions about working in Frankfurt specifically.

 Fast forward to now, and my experience has been amazing.
 The internship is structured so that you have clear goals to follow, meaning you never feel directionless.
 Each employee is put into a team, led by one of the Assistant Managers, which allows them to closely monitor your progress.
-The roadmap for the first 12 weeks sets learning targets which ensures that you progress at the right pace.
+The roadmap for the first 12 weeks sets learning targets which ensure that you progress at the right pace.

 This, coupled with the guidance provided, has given me the opportunity to grow and develop more during my placement year than I could have imagined.
 I have learnt the elements involved in running a business even down to the small but vital details; for example, reviewing the monthly income statement and ordering office supplies.
 This genuine practical experience will stand me in good stead for when I graduate, and I now feel more confident looking towards my future career.